ozydingo/abigstick/_posts/2020-03-17-budget-slacker.md

 }
 ```

-The return values in  `reportSpend` and `addExpense` are seen as responses in Slack.
+Both `reportSpend` and `addExpense` parse the request data and put a structured message onto PubSub using the `publishEvent` function we just defined.
+They then return a string message that gets passed back to Slack by the `main` function. `addExpense` uses `parseSpend`, which enforces a pretty strict syntax.
+Because that's easier for now.

 We're taking a "trust but verify" approach here to make the response snappy, assuming that most usage of this function will in fact be legit.
 We'll verify on the other side of the SubSub bridge in the `handle_pubsub_message` function.

 ## Deliverable 1: a working Slack app